Curriculum

 Outdoor Curriculum

 Our school is also committed to developing our outdoor spaces to take ‘learning outside the classroom’, but within the school grounds.
-We already have small gardening areas, a storyteller’s corner and are looking to develop a sensory space.
+We are constantly updating our playground and areas to ensure they can enhance our curriculum.

 Support For Parents